 Math can be a challenging subject for many children, but it’s important one for your child to have on their regular daily homeschool schedule.
 Try using a variety of media to boost your child’s progress while making learning fun at the same time.
 Use math games and catchy songs as teaching tools.
 You’ll be surprised how mixing up your media can help your child master tricky math concepts.

 Of course, the multi-media approach to learning math can be applied to other subjects as well!
 The internet is rife with compelling ways for your kid to learn history, language, and the arts.
 Be sure to mix a variety of both physical and digital media so that your child can learn on and off the screen.

 7. Take a Field Trip to the Zoo

 Trips to the zoo are a blast for children of any age (parents included)!
 There are many learning opportunities at the zoo as well.
 Your child will have the opportunity to explore different habitats, learn about the environment, and pick up some new vocabulary.
 Many zoos also offer educational programs and discounts for kids.

+You’ll notice above that the sample homeschool schedule above specifically highlights languages.
 There are countless benefits of learning another language for young minds.
-Aside from learning to respect and appreciate other cultures, studying a foreign language has been found to increase attention spans, improve the memory, and boost problem-solving skills.
+Aside from learning to respect and appreciate other cultures, studying a foreign language has been found to increase attention spans, improve memory, and boost problem-solving skills.

-Do you have any other ideas about how to add variety to a daily or weekly homeschool schedule?
+Do you have any other homeschooling ideas that make learning more fun?
 Share your suggestions by leaving a comment below!